zh0925-swjtu/mahpl-private-dataset-subset/README.md

-# MAHPL aligned 2D-3D pavement dataset: 500-sample release
+# MAHPL aligned 2D-3D pavement dataset

 This repository releases 500 pixel-aligned pavement samples from the private dataset used to evaluate Morphology-Aware Hierarchical Prototype Learning